 Another advantage of a guide concerns the food.
 In Japan, you’ll find lots of different foods, but if you really want to taste the best and avoid some surprises in certain recipes, only a guide that knows the country can help you.
 And most importantly, he or she can take you to some local restaurants not well-known of tourists which can turn into a rich experience of the Japanese food culture.

 Now that you understand the advantages of getting a guide, where can you find one?
 It’s not difficult to find guides online and many websites offer you a vast choice of guides you can hire.
-These are extremely professional and you won’t regret the quality of their services, but sometimes you don’t have the money to invest in a guide.
+If you want to check some guided tours to get some ideas, you can visit Klook.com which has several guided tours not that expensive.
+As a general rule, guides are extremely professional and you won’t regret the quality of their services, but sometimes you don’t have the money to invest in a guide.

 Does this mean that you can’t have a guide if you don’t pay for it?
 No!
 Luckily, there are free guides in many cities that allow you to benefit from the advantages of visiting with a local, but without paying for it.